kigster/attr_memoized/README.md

 # AttrMemoized

 This is a simple, and yet rather useful **memoization** library, with a specific goal of being **thread-safe** during lazy-loading of attributes.
-Class method `attr_memoized` automatically generates thread-safe reader and writer methods, particularly ensuring thread-safe delayed initialization.
+Class method `attr_memoized` automatically generates an atttribute reader and writer methods that performed delayed initialization in a thread-safe way.

-The primary and recommended way to use this library is to use it like a thread-safe lazy loader which essentially _caches_ heavy **attributes** in a multi-threaded environment.
-Once the attribute is initialized and returned for the very first time,  any subsequent calls are returned instantly, without the expensive `#synchronize`.

 The library expects that you treat the attributes, once you fetch them, **as read-only constants**.
-However, you can _re-assign_ an attribute after it's aleady been initialized, and such assignment will be performed with proper synchronization.
-You can also, optionally, disable the attribute writer generation by passing `writer: false` option.
+You can _re-assign_ an attribute after it's aleady been initialized, and such assignment will also be performed within a thread-safe lock.
+You can disable attribute writer generation by passing `writer: false` option to `attr_memoized` method.

-The gems solves race condition in lazy-initialization by creating thread-safe wrappers around (possibly) thread-unsafe operations.
+The gems solves the race condition problem in lazy-initialization by creating thread-safe wrappers around (possibly) thread-unsafe operations.

+#### Caveat

+Note, that if the initialization returns a "falsey" result (ie, `false` or `nil`), then the attribute will attempt to be re-initialized every time its "reader" method is called.
+This is not a bug.
+We treat falsey value as uninitialized by design.

 ## Complete Example